 Best Cameras for Beginners: Nikon Z50

-Our return winner from 2023, the Nikon Z50 is a travel friendly APS-C camera that packs a punch.
+Our three time winner the Nikon Z50 is still our favorite camera!
+A travel friendly APS-C camera that packs a punch.
 This camera really impressed us with its compact size (but not too small), while still sporting ample control dials for changing exposure.
 This camera has great autofocus and superb image quality, even in dark situations.

 This camera isn’t the cheapest camera on our list but we feel like it’s worth the extra money to invest in a camera that checks so many boxes.